seansusmilch/noTBA-scripterx/README.md

 This Scripter-X setup will allow your server to check episodes as they're added, and automatically refresh metadata of those episodes based on a scheduled task.

+**Note for Linux:** Your emby user must be able to write to the directory.

 ### Find Python

 First, we need to know the path for python.